New Synagogue (Ostrów Wielkopolski): Architecture

-The gallery: The windows there are 2 stories high, the height of the internal galleries, plus in the frieze there are small window openings but on the attic level.
+The windows there are two stories high, the height of the internal galleries, plus in the frieze there are small window openings but on the attic level.

 The five large, vertical windows (in the axes 2, 3, 4, 5, 6) are topped with a full arch, decorated with quite wide archivolts, though supported with rustication.
 On top of archivolts there are acroterions clearly standing off the face of the wall.
 The interior wooden shutters are decorated with tracery with long transoms.
 In the past the glazing was colorful.
 The plaster is with flat rustication.
 The facade is topped with a wide cymatium ornamentation with geometric shapes of eight arm stars.
 And above it, in the arcade frieze there is a very prominent full arc and every fifth bay there is a small window (looks like machicolation).
 The whole facade is finished by a crown cornice.
 The roofing is gambrel covered with tar.